Internet Architecture

 Security Considerations

-• GitHub Security: Branch protection rules, secret scanning.
+• GitHub Security: Branch protection rules, OIDC-based CI authentication (no long-lived access keys in CI).

 • Regular Audits: Recommended for all components.